clobrano/clobrano.github.io/_posts/blog/2017-07-05-gnome-calendar-first-contribution.md

 share: true
 ---

 I am not totally new to open source contributions.
-Luckily enough, I do have both some spare time to contribute to the communities I like and a Company that want me to support some open source projects (see [UbuntuCore](https://www.ubuntu.com/core) and [ModemManager](https://www.freedesktop.org/wiki/Software/ModemManager/)).
+Luckily enough, I have both some spare time to contribute to the communities I like and a Company that wants me to support some open source projects (see [UbuntuCore](https://www.ubuntu.com/core) and [ModemManager](https://www.freedesktop.org/wiki/Software/ModemManager/)).
 However, I have never written anything about that.
-I would like, but usually my patches provide improvement that a "normal user" can hardly see (like udev rules management, or better support for [3G/4G modems](http://paldan.altervista.org/telit-plugin-improvements-modemmanager/)), so that it is hard to explain the delta provided.
+I'd like to, but usually my patches provide improvements that a "normal user" can hardly see (like udev rules management, or better support for [3G/4G modems](http://paldan.altervista.org/telit-plugin-improvements-modemmanager/)), so that it is hard to explain the delta provided.

 This time though, my contribution to GNOME Calendar is more visible, so I'd like to show it :)